ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/query-view.markdown

 {NOTE: }

 * Use the **Query View** to run [RQL](../../../indexes/querying/what-is-rql) queries and view their results.
-* Queries can be executed either on a Collection or on an existing Static-Index.
+* Queries can be executed either on a **Collection** or on an existing **Static-Index**.
+* RavenDB always uses an index to fetch the query results.
+  When a query is executed over a Collection (without any filtering condition), RavenDB uses an internal index that is kept in its internal storage.
 * A query on a collection with some filtering condition will create an **Auto-Index** (Dynamic Query).
   See [Index Types](../../../studio/database/indexes/indexes-overview#index-types) for details.
 * Query results can be saved/exported to a CSV file.
-* RavenDB always uses an index to fetch the query results.
-  When a query is executed over a **Collection** (without any filtering condition), RavenDB uses an **internal index** that is kept in its internal storage.

 * In this page:
   * [Query View](../../../studio/database/queries/query-view#query-view)